CreeveyLab/Workshop-Genomes-pangenomes/README.md

 The repository has folders which contain instructions for each step.

+> [!NOTE]
+> If you are doing this workshop on a HPC, then you would be advised to start by setting up an interactive session and do everything in that.
+> If you are using the QUB Kelvin2 HPC the command to do that is `srun --pty /bin/bash`

 To use this repository start by doing the following:

 ```